Measuring Sample Quality with Diffusions: Introduction

-To address this issue, \citet{GorhamMa15} introduced a computable quality measure based on Stein's method, the \emph{Langevin Stein discrepancy}, and \citet{MackeyGo16} proved that this discrepancy measure determines convergence for a family of strongly log-concave target distributions.
+While a variety of standard probability metrics are representable as IPMs \cite{Muller97}, the intractability of integration under $P$ precludes us from computing most of these candidate quality measures.
+Recently, \citet{GorhamMa15} sidestepped this issue by constructing a class of test functions $h$ known a priori to have zero mean under $P$.
+Their resulting quality measure -- the \emph{Langevin graph Stein discrepancy} -- satisfied our computability and convergence detection requirements (Desiderata \ref{desiderata:det-conv} and \ref{desiderata:comp}) and detected sample sequence non-convergence (Desideratum \ref{desiderata:det-nonconv}) for strongly log concave targets with bounded third and fourth derivatives~\citep{MackeyGo16}.
 Our first contribution is to show that the Langevin Stein discrepancy in fact determines convergence for all smooth, \emph{distantly dissipative} target distributions by explicitly lower and upper bounding the Langevin Stein discrepancy by standard Wasserstein distances.
 Distant dissipativity is a substantial relaxation of log concavity that covers a variety of common non-log concave targets like Gaussian mixtures and robust Student's t regression posteriors.
 This contribution greatly extends the range of applicability of the Langevin Stein discrepancy.

 Because heavy-tailed distributions are never distantly dissipative, as a second contribution, we extend the computable Stein discrepancy framework of \citep{GorhamMa15} to accommodate heavy-tailed target distributions by introducing a new class of multivariate Stein operators based on general \Ito diffusions.
 These operators can be used as drop-in replacements for the commonly used Langevin operator in applications.
-As a third contribution, we establish a near linear relationship between the introduced \emph{diffusion Stein discrepancies} and Wasserstein distances, improving upon past analyses even in the case of strongly log concave targets.